oshaughnessy/sierramountainll/_pages/volunteers.md

 ----
 _Footnotes_

-[^notice]: **[Compliance Notice]** In order to be compliant with [California's Business & Professions Code § 18900](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=BPC&sectionNum=18900.), we are required to provide notice like the following: "SMLL submits all volunteers to fingerprinting and a background check and provides them with CA AB 506-compliant abuse training annually.
+[^notice-18900]: **[California's Business & Professions Code § 18900](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=BPC&sectionNum=18900.)
+Compliance Notice**: "SMLL submits all volunteers to fingerprinting and a background check and provides them with CA AB 506-compliant abuse training annually.
 This is required of all volunteers, regardless of whether an individual is new to the program or returning."

+[^notice-ab379]: **[AB 379 § 2.124235.a.4](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201920200AB379)**: "On a yearly basis, the youth sports organization shall offer concussion and head injury and sudden cardiac arrest prevention education, or related educational materials, or both, to each coach, administrator, and referee, umpire, or other game official of the youth sports organization."